MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/schema/spec_v_0_1.md

 ms.author: chgranad@microsoft.com
 ms.date: 10/17/2018
 ms.topic: article
-uid: microsoft.quantum.libraries.chemistry.schema.spec
+uid: microsoft.quantum.libraries.chemistry.schema.spec_v_0_1
 ---

-# Broombridge Specification #
+# Broombridge Specification v0.1 #

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).